mwinokan/HIPPO/docs/source/getting_started.rst

 Getting compounds/poses
 -----------------------

-Compounds can be accessed via the compounds property which wraps a :class:`.CompoundSet`:
+Compounds can be accessed via the compounds property which wraps a :class:`.CompoundTable`:

 ::

 	all_compounds = animal.compounds

-CompoundSets can be indexed using their database id (positive integer) or InChiKey (str):
+CompoundTables can be indexed using their database id (positive integer) or InChiKey (str):

 ::